aurimas13/BirthdayReminderApp/README.md

 - [todolist](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Public/todolist) - the TO DO List.

 [//]: # (- [task.pdf]&#40;https://github.com/aurimas13/BirthdayReminderApp/blob/main/Public/task.pdf&#41; - the problem for which this program was implemented.)

-# Environment variables

-To change the primary email from where the emails would be sent - change the environment variables (USR for username & PSW for password) in .env file.

 # Logo